China High-resolution Earth Observation System (CHEOS)

 Since the inception of the Gaofen project in 2013, China had an increasingly clear view of the planet.
 Launched in April 2013, Gaofen-1 (gao fen = high resolution) can cover the globe in just four days.
 On 26 April 2013 the first satellite of CHEOS was successfully launched by LM-2D, which marked that CHEOS had entered into a new stage with features "contructing, operating, applying".
 This launching has also carried 3 microsatellites which is made by Ecuador, Argentina, Turkey.
 Gaofen-1 is based on the CAST small satellite bus designed and developed by the China SpaceSat Co.
 Ltd. of Beijing (also referred to as DFH Satellite Co.
 Ltd.), the commercial subsidiary of CAST (Chinese Academy of Space Technology).
 F-1 employs the CAST-2000 bus, it is configured with two 2 m Pan/8 m MS camera and a four 16 m MS medium-resolution and wide-field camera set.
 GF-1 realizes an integration of imaging capacity at medium and high spatial resolution and with a wide swath, the design life is 5 years with a goal of 8 years.

-The launch of a second satellite of this type, GF 6, is planned for 2017, and will include a two meter resolution pan-chromatic camera, an eight meter resolution multi-spectral camera and a 16 meter resolution wide-angle multi-spectral camera.
+The launch of a second satellite of this type, GF 6, was planned for 2017, and will include a two meter resolution pan-chromatic camera, an eight meter resolution multi-spectral camera and a 16 meter resolution wide-angle multi-spectral camera.

 Gaofen-2, employs the CS-L3000A bus, it is configured with one 1 m Pan/4 m MS camera, the design life is greater than 5 years. sent into space on 19 August 2014, with a resolution of 0.8 meters in full color and can collect multispectral images of objects 3.2 meters or longer in length.
 GF-2 was launched on a Long March-4B vehicle from TSLC (Taiyuan Satellite Launch Center), China.